Course Resources

 Almost without exception, people who have followed our approach have experienced two things:

-1. Success as they clearly communicated the main biblical messages of human sin and divine salvation.
-They didn’t experience the frustration of spending more time debating Mormonism rather than witnessing Christ.
-Neither were they frustrated thinking they had to convert people.
-Rather they rejoiced in planting more seeds of God’s Word.
+- Success as they clearly communicated the main biblical messages of human sin and divine salvation.
+They didn’t experience the frustration of spending more time debating Mormonism rather than witnessing Christ, nor were they frustrated thinking they had to convert people.
+Rather, they rejoiced in planting more seeds of God’s Word.

-2. Growth in their own faith.
+- Growth in their own faith.
 One of the best ways to grow in the faith is to share it.
-Nothing drives us back to the Bible more than when we share its message with others.
+Nothing drives us back to the Bible more than sharing its message with others.
 Nothing makes us appreciate the totality of God’s gift of eternal life more than when we have to articulate it.

 We also want to assure you that we will be there for you.
-We have many resources.
-We have people ready to help you with advice, encouragement, and prayer.
+We have many resources, and we have people ready to help you with advice, encouragement, and prayer.
 In some very real ways, we will be with you when you open the door to the missionaries.

 Is this for you?
 If you are a person who believes forgiveness is totally free because of Christ’s work for us, and if you have a desire to share this wonderful news with others, the answer is yes.